Giuiba/fundamentals-of-astrodynamics/datalib/readme.txt

 Notes:
-The 2000a nutation and planetary nutation only seem to be online embedded in the SOFA source code, and they're different from those originaly specified in IERS TN-32. these new coefficients are in aiu00annew.dat and iau00aplnew.dat, but not used yet. http://www.iausofa.org/2021_0125_C/sofa/nut00a.c
+The 2000a nutation and planetary nutation only seem to be online embedded in the SOFA source code, and they're different from those originaly specified in IERS TN-32. these new coefficients are in iau00annew.dat and iau00aplnew.dat, but not used yet. http://www.iausofa.org/2021_0125_C/sofa/nut00a.c

 It "looks" like the 678 687 terms are still used by nut00a? and that they use the 2006/2000 values?
-SOFA is VERY convoluted and drawn out. very poor code imo. some routines are 100 lines of code, most are just 1 or 2. they do not seem to be functionally grouped for processing.
 Much better option to simply use the series aproach with interpolation!